-One of the findings in our study was that the annual increase in WM 11C-PiB uptake correlated with annual increases in GM 11C-PiB uptake in WM regions even when spillover is an unlikely component (periventricular WM).
-The trends in GM change with age were previously reported in a comparison of annual increase in GM 11C-PiB uptake with GM baseline SUVR (21) but have not been described previously for WM annual change.
+One of the findings in our study was that the annual increase in WM PiB uptake correlated with annual increases in GM PiB uptake in WM regions even when spill over is an unlikely component (periventricular WM).
+The trends in GM change with age were previously reported in a comparison of annual increase in GM PiB uptake with GM baseline SUVR (21), but have not been described previously for WM annual change.

-Previously, 11C-PiB was also shown to bind a wide range of fibrillar A β pathology, including diffuse plaques and cerebrovascular amyloid angiopathy, which affects both GM and WM (39).
-Diffuse plaques are common in the brains of elderly individuals and can be seen in relatively large numbers in the absence of any associated evidence of cognitive impairment and could be a WM component to 11C-PiB binding in some (40-42).
+Previously, PiB was also shown to bind a wide range of fibrillar A β pathology, including diffuse plaques (DP) and cerebrovascular amyloid angiopathy, which affects both GM and WM (36).
+DP are common in the brains of elderly individuals and can be seen in relatively large numbers in the absence of any associated evidence of cognitive impairment and could be a WM component to PiB binding in some (37-39).